Hey, Empty Nesters! This one’s for you!

 If you’re sad and find yourself melting into a puddle of tears, somebody's bound to tell you how they went out to celebrate when their kids left for school.

-Yet, if you’re looking forward to having your house to yourself after decades, some friends may look at you with disbelief and horror.
+Yet, if you’re looking forward to having your house to yourself after decades, your friends may look at you with disbelief and horror.

 Is there a right or wrong way to feel?
 Absolutely not!

-It’s perfectly okay to feel any combination of sadness, happiness, grief, excitement, emptiness, anticipation or fear.
-Your emotions will probably flip on a dime.
+It’s perfectly okay to feel any combination of sadness, happiness, grief, excitement, emptiness, anticipation, fear, etc. Your emotions may flip on a dime.
 You're entitled to your feelings.
 And you've got to work through them to get past the normal feelings of loss.

 There’s an upside to empty nesting.
 Your kids aren’t birds flying away forever.
-As they learn to fly, you'll all find new ways to adjust and share your lives.
-Yet no matter how near or far, they’ll still be part of your heart and life.
+As they learn to fly, you'll find new ways to adjust and share your lives.
+No matter how near or far, they’ll still be part of your heart and life.

 Here are 4 tips for adjusting to the new normal:

 Instead of stuffing your feelings inside, acknowledge and accept your feelings.
 Try writing in a journal to process your thoughts.
-Talk to supportive friends or a coach.
+Talk to supportive friends or a coach who can help.

 However, if you're experiencing intense feelings that cross over into unhealthy territory, or feel that you're in crisis, please talk to a professional or call a hotline to help you through.
 If you're going through other big transitions or have experienced loss in the past, you may feel more triggered by this change.
 Reach out to a trained professional for help.
 You're not alone.